 Understanding Development Finance

-For example, if your site is valued at £500,000 and your estimated build cost is £800,000, lenders might offer up to 70% of the land value and 100% of the build cost, released in agreed stages after site inspections.
+For example, if a development site is valued at £500,000 and the estimated build costs are £800,000, a lender may offer up to 70% of the land value and up to 100% of the construction costs.
+Funds are typically released in stages, based on professional site inspections and progress reports.

 Why Consider Development Finance